mmbman/Katagiri/1979-06-09-Fukanzazengi-Lecture1.md

 ##### 51:42

 So that is [egolessness](glossary#egolessness).
-And also, at that time, if you throw away yourself, your body and mind, into the house of the [Buddha](glossary#buddha) , at that time, [Dogen](glossary#dogen) [Zen Master](glossary#zen-master) says, "When function comes from the direction of the Buddha, and you go in accord with it, then there's no strength needed and no thought expended.
+And also, at that time, if you throw away yourself, your body and mind, into the house of the [Buddha](glossary#buddha), at that time, [Dogen](glossary#dogen) [Zen Master](glossary#zen-master) says, "When function comes from the direction of the Buddha, and you go in accord with it, then there's no strength needed and no thought expended.
 Free from birth and death, you become Buddha.
 Then there can be no obstacle in any man's mind."
 At that time, it means, if you throw away yourself into the house of Buddha, that is nothing but expressing [the] original nature of existence.
 Very natural.
 Simultaneous.

 ##### 52:56